JanssenProject/home/development.md

   1) [jans_setup](https://github.com/JanssenProject/jans-setup) (local clone location will be referred to as `setup-code-dir` going forward)
   2) [jans-auth-sever](https://github.com/JanssenProject/jans-auth-server) (local clone location will be referred to as `auth-server-code-dir` going forward)

-- Execute `cd auth-server-code-dir`
-- Execute `mvn -DskilTests install`

-  Above command will give you a deployable `.war` file which we will use to deploy locally. `.war` file can be found at location below:

-  `auth-server-code-dir/server/target/jans-auth-server.war`

-  (We are skipping tests for now as tests need to run against a deployed Janssen server which we don't have at this point.
-  We will run these tests later when we have our local deployment up and running.)

 ### Setup data store